Rated for Everyone

 Each morning,

-he counts his breaths in his coffee steam,
+he catches his breath in the coffee steam.

 But his body is a traitor.